Efficient Bayesian multi-fidelity inverse analysis for expensive and non-differentiable physics-based simulations in high stochastic dimensions: Methodology

-To better understand this approximation, we analyze it in two stages: First, we consider the simplified case of conditioning only on the LF output $\Ylf$.
-This step \emph{drastically simplifies the learning task}, as learning the conditional distribution $p(\Yhf|\Ylf(\bx))$ is substantially more tractable than learning a surrogate directly from $\bx$ to $\Yhf$ (assuming direct sampling is prohibitive due to the high computational costs of $\Yhf=\Mhf(\bx)$, or short $\Yhf(\bx)$).
-The key reason is the statistical similarity between $\Yhf(\bx)$ and $\Ylf(\bx)$, which leads to lower conditional variance and thereby accelerates the learning process while mitigating the curse of dimensionality.
-Second, to reduce the information loss introduced by filtering through $\Ylf$, we augment the multi-fidelity input by incorporating the interpolated representation $X$ of the input field.
+BMFIA employs a probabilistic regression approach to model this conditional distribution efficiently.
+To reduce the information loss introduced by filtering through $\Ylf$, we augment the MF input by incorporating the interpolated representation $X$ of the input field.
 These additional features\footnote{\emph{Features} are informative quantities derived from the input, either as deterministic functions or as latent variables, that capture aspects of the data relevant for modeling the target distribution.
-In probabilistic models, features need not be uniquely defined or deterministic; instead, they may summarize uncertainty or structure that is useful for inferring $p(\Yhf|\Ylf)$.} are not used to reconstruct the deterministic mapping but rather to \emph{guide the probabilistic embedding}--providing complementary information such as low-frequency components of $X$ that help reduce the uncertainty in $p(\Yhf | \Ylf)$.
+In probabilistic models, features need not be uniquely defined or deterministic; instead, they may summarize uncertainty or structure that is useful for inferring $p(\Yhf|\Ylf)$.} are not used to reconstruct the deterministic mapping but rather to \emph{guide the probabilistic embedding}-providing complementary information such as low-frequency components of $X$ that help reduce the uncertainty in $p(\Yhf | \Ylf)$.
 The resulting enriched representation $\Zlf = [\Ylf, X]$ leads to a refined conditional distribution $p(\Yhf | \Zlf)$ with lower conditional variance and improved predictive accuracy.
-This effect is illustrated in Subfigures~\ref{fig:bmfia_concept}~d) and~e) for an artificial demonstration example of a two-dimensional function, given as a low-fidelity mapping ($f_{\mathrm{LF}}$) and a high-fidelity mapping ($f_{\mathrm{HF}}$) version.
-Here, the inclusion of input features leads to more informative predictive distributions while retaining the advantages of a low-dimensional, data-efficient probabilistic framework.
-The multi-fidelity representations of the original HF mapping are in the following denoted by $f_{\mathrm{MF},0}$ and $f_{\mathrm{MF},1}$ (more details about their meaning are given in Figure \ref{fig:bmfia_concept}).